sohaibiftikhar/simpletemplates/README.md

 # Simple Templates
-Simple templates a templating library written entirely in C++.
+Simple templates is a templating library written entirely in C++.

 #### Installation
 Simple templates uses `cmake` as a build system.
 For cmake projects